stiebels/sagemaker-rightline/README.md

 We differentiate between `Validations` that check the `Pipeline` object itself (class names beginning with "Pipeline") and `Validations` that check the `Pipeline` object's `Step` objects (class name starting with "Step").
 Depending on the specific `Validation`, a different set of `StepTypEnums` may be supported.

-For example, the `StepImagesExistOnEcr` supports `Processing` and `Training` steps.
+For example, the `StepImagesExist` supports `Processing` and `Training` steps.
 It's a validation checks that all ImageURI that
 Steps of the named types of the `Pipeline` object reference indeed exist on the target ECR.

 The following `Validations` are currently implemented:
   - `PipelineParametersAsExpected`
-  - `StepImagesExistOnEcr`
+  - `StepImagesExist`
   - `StepKmsKeyIdAsExpected`
   - `StepNetworkConfigAsExpected`
   - `StepLambdaFunctionExists`